 Martin was born and raised in Stockholm, Sweden.
 From an early age, he aspired to become a chef.
 After graduating culinary high school, he served in the Royal Swedish Navy for a year before beginning his journey towards the top in the restaurant industry.
 His ambition was to one day open the doors to his own fine dining establishment.

-Martin’s first introduction to poker arrived as he turned 18.
-At the time, poker was on the fast rise and it was almost impossible to ignore its progression in popularity.
-During this “poker boom”, Martin started playing home games with friends along with free tournaments online.
-He fell in love with the competitive aspect of the game and the fact that there was plenty of room to improve and gain a significant edge over opponents.
+Martin’s first introduction to poker came as soon as he turned 18.
+At the time, poker was booming and it was impossible to ignore its progression in popularity.
+Martin started playing home games with friends as well as free tournaments online.
+He fell in love with the competitive aspect of the game and the fact that there was plenty of room to gain a significant edge over opponents.

 A few weeks later, Martin qualified for another major event in Budapest as part of the European Poker Tour (EPT).
-Despite his lack of live poker experience, he ended up placing in third which, after a three way deal, netted him €280,000.
-The large score gave him some necessary confidence and enough of a budget to keep on fuelling his dream.
+He ended up placing 3rd which netted him €280,000 and provided the necessary confidence and budget to keep on fueling his dream.

-The final table would unfold a lot differently than planned.
-Without any eliminations, Martin found himself short of only seven big blinds and was just a single hand away from being knocked out.
-Fortunately, his preparation made him keep his composure and patiently wait for the right spots to turn things around.
+The final table would unfold differently than planned.
+Without any eliminations, Martin found himself short of only seven big blinds and was just a single hand away from being knocked out in 9th place.
+Fortunately, his preparation made him keep his composure and patiently wait for the right situations to turn things around.

 The first day ended after 12 hours of intense play.
 With three players remaining, Martin would come in second in chips and play down to the winner the following day.